+Some people grunt cocaine powder through the nose, or they rub it into their gums.
+Others dissolve the powder and infuse it into the circulatory system.
+A few people introduce a blend of cocaine and heroin, called a speed ball.
 Another method is to smoke cocaine that has been processed to make a rock crystal also called “freebase cocaine”.
 The crystal is heated to produce vapors that behavior into the lungs.
 This form of cocaine is called crack which refers to the cracking sound of the rock as it’s heated.
 People also smoke crack by sprinkling it on marijuana or tobacco and smoking like a cigarette.
 People are keen to use cocaine often, take it in binges, i.e., taking drugs repeatedly within a short interval of time to which maintain their high.

 The drug sends high levels of dopamine, a natural chemical messenger within the parts of your body, within the elements of your mind that control pleasure.
 This build-up causes intense feelings of energy and alertness called high.